335. Fraudcast News

 (originally aired May 9, 2004)

-I feel like so much more can be done with these flashback shows.
+I feel like so much more can be done with these flashback episodes.
 These characters have all lived rich full lives on their own, there’s so many avenues you can explore of seeing how their personalities grew and what events changed them.
-But because that’s too hard, now in every flashback we see that everybody knew everybody as a kid.
-This might as well be Simpsons Babies.
-This show takes that lazy concept to the nth degree as it’s revealed that Homer and Marge had their first kiss as kids without even realizing it.
+But because that’s too hard, now in every flashback ,we see that everybody knew everybody else as a kid.
+This might as well be “Simpsons Babies.”
+This episode takes that lazy concept to the nth degree as it’s revealed that Homer and Marge had their first kiss as kids without even realizing it.
 But let’s get the bare basics of the story out of the way first.
-Homer and Marge both retell their stories from their point of view: li’l Homer gets dumped off at camp by his father, only to be put to work at the kitchen of the girl’s cabins.
+Homer and Marge both retell their stories of the past from their own points of view: li’l Homer gets dumped off at camp by his father, only to be put to work in the kitchen of the girl’s cabins.
 Li’l Marge is there to learn proper etiquette and lady-like decorum.
-The two “meet” when Homer retrieves Marge’s retainer through the tray return, and they agree to meet each other for a date without seeing one another.
-Mishaps lead to Homer wearing an eye patch and Marge being a brunette, but the sparks still fly regardless as the two youngsters share their first smooch.
+The two “meet” when Homer retrieves Marge’s retainer through the lunch tray return, and they agree to meet up for a date without seeing one another.
+Mishaps lead to Homer wearing an eye patch and Marge being a brunette, but the sparks still fly as the two youngsters share their first smooch.

 I don’t like this idea.
 I really don’t.
-“The Way We Was” was perfect, where Homer first lays his eyes on Marge, he’s completely bowled over at this vision of beauty he’s never seen before.
+“The Way We Was” was perfect, where Homer first lays his eyes on Marge, and he’s completely bowled over at this vision of beauty he’s never seen before.
 Social circles are weird like that, you go through high school and flip through your old yearbook and you see people you have no fucking idea were in your class.
 But in these new flashbacks, Homer has been friends with Lenny, Carl and Moe from the beginning, and Marge hangs out with the three female characters the series has.
 And now we see that the two met long, long before that fateful afternoon in detention.
-Great effort was made to obscure things so that neither would remember the other’s identity.
+Great effort was made so that neither would remember the other’s identity.
 Homer makes up a fake name to impress Marge, but on the flip side, why does he never ask her her name?
 That’s normally the first thing you’d ask a girl you like, right?
-There’s also this weird thing going on in insisting that Homer and Marge have never kissed or been with anyone else, which ultimately I have to agree with.
-Homer is a loser and Marge is a prude, I don’t think either of them had many relationships before they crossed paths.
+There’s also this weird thing going on with insisting that Homer and Marge have never kissed or been with anyone else, which ultimately I have to agree with.
+Homer was a loser and Marge was a prude, I don’t think either of them had many relationships before they crossed paths.

 Via some wacky happenings, Homer ends up trapped at fat camp, keeping him from his second date with Marge, leaving her crestfallen.
-Patty and Selma fuel the disappointed flames, leaving her disillusioned about boys.
-Homer manages to escape, but ends up being too late.
+Patty and Selma fuel the flames of disappointment, leaving her disillusioned about boys.
+Homer manages to escape, but ends up being too late to catch Marge before she leaves.
 This is a terrible memory Marge has harbored for a long time, and as she explains, one that won’t just up and go away.
 But, two things.
-One, she seems a bit too cold toward Homer about all of this; after hearing the explanation, she could at least express some relief, even if that doesn’t quell her years of repressed feelings, which nothing really could.
-And second, we’ve got a minute of screen time left, so like “Geek Wedding,” we have to remedy the situation fast.
+One, she seems a bit too cold toward Homer about all of this.
+After hearing the explanation, she could at least express some relief, even if that doesn’t quell her years of repressed feelings, which nothing really could.
+And second, we’ve got a minute of screen time left, so like “My Big Fat Geek Wedding,” we have to remedy the situation fast.
 But at least here we see that a few days have passed, and that Homer is trying to make things right.
 So Homer produces Marge with a blast from the past: half of the special rock he gave her as kids.
 She still has the other, and two pieces become one… in more ways than one.
-Like “Simple Simpson,” this show’s got nothing on the holocaust of episodes last week, but ultimately is unremarkable and boring.
-It’s just so uninspired in these flashback shows that we have to see all familiar faces.
+Like “Simple Simpson,” this episode’s got nothing on the holocaust of episodes from last week, but ultimately is unremarkable and boring.
+It’s just so uninspired in these flashback episodes that we have to see all familiar faces.
 When Homer arrives at fat camp, I could already guess Wiggum and Comic Book Guy would be there.
 It’s just too predictable.

 Tidbits and Quotes